ln-komandur/nextcloud-on-ubuntu/README.md

 `sudo nano /etc/apache2/sites-available/nextcloud.conf`

-The below is slight different from https://www.linuxbabe.com/ubuntu/install-nextcloud-ubuntu-20-04-apache-lamp-stack as this nextcloud installation will NOT be using a DNS look up.
+The below is slightly different from https://www.linuxbabe.com/ubuntu/install-nextcloud-ubuntu-20-04-apache-lamp-stack as this nextcloud installation will NOT be using a DNS look up.
 These lines below necessary changes based on both https://www.techrepublic.com/article/how-to-install-nextcloud-20-on-ubuntu-server-20-04/ and https://docs.nextcloud.com/server/latest/admin_manual/installation/source_installation.html